GDS FAQ

 If students need to arrive exceptionally early or depart exceptionally late, we will do our best to accommodate them, but you should certainly confirm that we can assist you with the necessary arrangement before finalizing your travel details.

 A cab from airport to campus should cost about $15-30, including tip.
 DC cabs generally do not take credit cards, so please bring adequate cash if that is your plan.
-Alternatively, your student can take the metro to Rosslyn and then take the GUTS bus to campus.
+Alternatively, your student can take the metro to Rosslyn and then take the a DC circulator bus.

 A cab from airport to campus should cost about $60.
-Booking a SuperShuttle (new window) may also be economical.
-It is possible to economize a great deal by taking the metro from the airport to Rosslyn, then taking the GUTS bus (new window) to campus from the Rosslyn location. (new window)
+Booking a SuperShuttle may also be economical.
+It is possible to economize a great deal by taking the metro from the airport to Rosslyn, then taking the DC circulator bus to M Street.

 Given the inconvenience and potential confusion, however, using bus lines isn’t recommended.
 If your student does encounter any problems en route, we will provide a phone number for students to call on the first day of camp.